 The teaching staff will benefit from a well-established materials management plan that works well with resources in your school or district.
 It is important to keep in mind that for a sustainable system, you will need to budget annually for the following needs:

 Science notebooks for students:A science notebook is the tool that each student will use to record their observations, data, thinking, explanations, and questions.
 Each student should be provided with one notebook per year (middle school students may need 2-3 notebooks per year.)
 We recommend using bound composition books.

 Permanent and Consumable materials:Permanent materials will need occasional replacement due to age, loss, or breakage.
 Consumable materials need to be replenished more regularly.
-You can find a link to Replacement Lists from Delta Education on the FOSSweb Materials Management page.
+You can find Replacement Lists on the Delta Education website.

 Live organisms:Each life science module brings organisms to the classroom for students to observe and maintain in habitats.
 Plants seeds and brine shrimp eggs are provided in the kits.
-On FOSSweb, navigate to Living Organism (under Implementation Tools).
-There you will find the Organism Source page for suggestions on where/how to obtain other organisms.
+The Knowledge Base has an Organism Source page for suggestions on where/how to obtain other organisms.
 The Live Organism Schedule page details when to order if obtaining them through Delta Education or a biological supply house.
 Plant and Animal Care page has details on each organism and how to care for them.

 Teacher-supplied materials:Most “teacher-supplied” items are common classroom supplies such as writing utensils, access to computers, scissors, and water.
-For a complete list, navigate to Materials Management, Teacher-Supplied Materials on.
+For a complete list, see the Teacher-Supplied Materials article on the ThinkLink Knowledge Base.
 Develop a plan to provide necessary materials to ensure all investigations are taught seamlessly.